fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### The Evolution from Classic ML to Foundation Models

 Classic machine learning models were designed to fit on a single machine.
-Traditional ML models—such as linear regression, logistic regression, decision trees, random forests, support vector machines (SVM), and gradient boosting (XGBoost, LightGBM)—typically had thousands to millions of parameters and were trained on datasets that fit in memory.
+Traditional ML models - such as linear regression, logistic regression, decision trees, random forests, support vector machines (SVM), and gradient boosting (XGBoost, LightGBM) - typically had thousands to millions of parameters and were trained on datasets that fit in memory.
 The deep learning era brought models with hundreds of millions of parameters (e.g., ResNet, BERT), requiring GPUs but still manageable on single devices.
 Today's foundation model era has models with billions to trillions of parameters (e.g., GPT-4, Gemini, LLaMA), requiring distributed systems from day one.

-The shift to distributed AI has enabled breakthrough capabilities—models that can understand and generate human-like text, code, and multimodal content.
+The shift to distributed AI has enabled breakthrough capabilities - models that can understand and generate human-like text, code, and multimodal content.
 It has also driven enterprise adoption, with companies deploying AI at scale for production workloads, and accelerated research through faster iteration cycles enabled by parallel experimentation.

 ---